f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab03.rst

    previous lab, you will see instances being added/removed from the service.

    As the example shows below, the backend workloads have been scale up to the maximum of three from the starting quantity of two, (2).
-   For additional testing, you can return to the Kibana UI and modify alert thresholds and/or manually trigger al.
+   For additional testing, you can return to the Kibana UI and modify alert thresholds and/or manually trigger alerts.

    .. image:: images/monitor_1.png